 To reduce potential temporary impacts associated with construction impacts, the Authority will implement AVR-MM#1: Minimize Visual Disruption from Construction Activities, which requires the construction contractor to minimize construction-related aesthetic and visual quality disruption, and to prepare a technical memorandum identifying how the project will minimize construction-related aesthetic and visual quality disruption.
-To reduce disruption to nearby residents and motorists during the construction period, the construction contractor will also nighttime construction lighting and direct it downward in such a manner to minimize the light that will fall outside the construction, and will prepare a technical memorandum to verify its implementation of these measures.
+To reduce disruption to nearby residents and motorists during the construction period, the construction contractor will also nighttime construction lighting and direct it downward in such a manner to minimize the light that will fall outside the construction site boundaries, as outlined in AVR-MM#2: Minimize Light Disturbance during Construction, and will prepare a technical memorandum to verify its implementation of these measures.
 With incorporation of these mitigation measures, the Preferred Alternative will not cause or contribute to a cumulative aesthetic and visual resources impact during construction.